ahgroup/DSAIRM/auxilliary/to-do.md

 * COMPLETELY DONE U/S and LHS with basic bacteria model - provide ranges for parameters and distributions
 * COMPLETELY DONE stochastic virus model, also run deterministic for comparison

 Fitting Topics
-* DONE, no TASKS yet - bootstrapping for fitting - FIT IN LOG SPACE NOT WORKING
+* COMPLETELY DONE, add bootstrap ref - bootstrapping for fitting
 * DONE, no TASKS yet - fitting to do model comparison

 Further topics
 * DONE, no TASKS yet - PK/PD
 * DONE, no TASKS yet - flu drug stochastic evolutionary model - DO TEXT OUTPUT

 #Further apps that could be implemented
 * More complicated HCV PK/PD (SISMID-U4-3/4)